EmonRezaBD/UI-Analyzer/README.md

-# UI-Analyzer
+# Intelligent-UI-Analyzer
-An AI based mobile UI analyzer keeping human in loop
+A LLM based UI analyzer keeping human in loop.